 Advisor – Mr. Oretga

 Anime refers to a popular style of animation that originated and continues to be practiced in Japan.
-Like any entertainment medium, the story lines represent most major genres of fiction.
+Like any entertainment medium, the storylines represent most major genres of fiction.
 Anime is broadcast on television, distributed on media such as DVD and VHS, and included in video games.
 Additionally, some are produced as full-length motion pictures.
-Anime often draws influence from manga (comic books), light novels, and other cultures.
+Anime often draws influence from the manga (comic books), light novels, and other cultures.
 Some anime storylines have been adapted into live action films and television series.
 Anime Club meets once a week after school to watch different styles of Anime each week.
 All are welcome to attend.

 Advisor – Ms. Hollander

 While Archive is the third generation of West’s literary and fine arts magazine, the mission of this club and its annual publication has remained the same since 1968: to recognize the talented writers and artists of Glenbard West and preserve their work for readers, both now and in the future.
-The student-run staff of Archive will drum up submissions, select the writing and artwork for publication, design this year’s layout, and get the magazine into the hands of readers in the spring.
+The student-run staff Archive will drum up submissions, select the writing and artwork for publication, design this year’s layout, and get the magazine into the hands of readers in the spring.